The Gray

 -St.Thomas More

-One of the many things that needed to be confronted within me was my attachment to viewing the world in terms of black and white.
+One of the many things that needed to be confronted was my attachment to viewing the world in terms of black and white.
 In terms of either/or.
-Although this way of seeing the world is necessary for the first stage of life, as it forms essential boundaries and a solid foundation to live from, it becomes less helpful in the second stage of life…maybe even detrimental.
+Although this way of seeing the world is necessary for the first stage of life, as it forms essential boundaries and a solid foundation to live, it becomes less helpful in the second stage of life…maybe even detrimental.

-Recently, Pope Francis spoke to some young priests about the importance of teaching discernment so that they are able to better cope with life’s “gray situations”.
-He went on to say that not only priests but lay people need to be taught as well, because:
+Recently, Pope Francis spoke to some young priests about the importance of teaching discernment so that they can better cope with life’s “gray situations.”
+He went on to say that not only priests but lay people need to be taught as well because:

 “in life, not everything is black over white or white over black.
 No!
 The shades of gray prevail in life.
 We must teach them to discern in this gray area.”